VainlyStrain/Vailyn/README.md

 5          spider automation   fetch + analyze all URLs from site
 ```

 You also must specify a target to attack.
-This is done via `-v VIC` and `-q V`, where -v is the part before the injection point, and -q the rest.
+This is done via `-v VIC` and `-Pi VIC2`, where -v is the part before the injection point, and -Pi the rest.

-Example: if the final URL should look like: `https://site.com/download.php?file=<ATTACK>&param2=necessaryvalue`, you can specify `-v https://site.com/download.php` and `-q &param2=necessaryvalue` (and `-p file`, since this is a query attack).
+Example: if the final URL should look like: `https://site.com/download.php?file=<ATTACK>&param2=necessaryvalue`, you can specify `-v https://site.com/download.php` and `-Pi &param2=necessaryvalue` (and `-p file`, since this is a query attack).

 If you want to include PHP wrappers in the scan (like php://filter), use the `--lfi` argument.
 At the end of Phase 1, you'll be presented with an additional selection menu containing the wrappers that worked. (if any)